syncfusion-content/windowsforms-docs/WindowsForms/TreeView/TreeViewAdv-Events.md

-'This prints the Back Color to be used for the ScrollTipText
+'This prints the Back Color to be used for the Scroll Tip Text

 Console.Write("BackColor:" + e.BackColor.ToString())

-'This prints the Border style to be used for the ScrollTipText
+'This prints the Border style to be used for the Scroll Tip Text

 Console.Write("Border Style:" + e.BorderStyle.ToString())

-'This prints the Font to be used for the ScrollTiptext
+'This prints the Font to be used for the Scroll Tip text

 Console.Write("Font:" + e.Font.ToString())

-'This prints the text color to be used for the ScrollTiptext
+'This prints the text color to be used for the Scroll Tip text

 Console.Write("Fore Color:" + e.ForeColor.ToString())

-'This prints the layout out info to be used for the ScrollTiptext
+'This prints the layout out info to be used for the Scroll Tip text

 Console.Write("Format:" + e.Format.ToString())